Weekend-at-Ernie-s/aws-bonjovi-2026/README.md

-AWS Coldplay Music of the Spheres: Tokyo
+AWS Coldplay Music of the Spheres: Perth
 @lbkinson